YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
 I am excited about exploring new mathematical methods and tools for specific, challenging problems.
 As a growing researcher, I am open (but not limited) to these interconnected topics:
-* Data-driven Discovery & Decision
+* Data-driven Discovery and Operation
 * Statistical Learning
 * Interpretable or Physics-informed Machine Learning
 * Signal Processing